ludocode/onramp/docs/bootstrap-path.md

 - [libc/3-full](../core/libc/3-full), the full libc again
 - [libo/1-opc](../core/libo/1-opc), the utility library again

 We can now rebuild our entire toolchain, linked against the optimized libraries we just built.

 We build the driver first so we can stop using `-nostdinc` and `-nostdlib` during bootstrapping.
+The driver will be able to find the libc archive and headers in their final locations.
+As we build each tool, we can omit the `--with-<tool>=` argument from subsequent tools, simplifying the build arguments in each step.

 - [cc](../core/cc), the driver again
 - [ld/2-full](../core/ld/2-full), the full linker again